What is Pelvic Organ Prolapse and Does it Require Surgery?

 If you’d like to keep learning more to improve your body, I offer two ways to help!
 Knowledge is power and I want to empower women when it comes to their body and pelvic floor health.

-If you are a woman looking for help with prolapse, leaking, tightness, painful sex and other pelvic floor issues, check out the Pelvic Floor Perfect Program which is part of the All-Access Membership!
+If you are a woman looking for help with prolapse, leaking, tightness, painful sex and other pelvic floor issues, check out the Pelvic Floor Perfect Program!

 If you are a professional that works with women, check out the Pregnancy and Postpartum Corrective Exercise Specialist Course.
 It is the world’s leading pregnancy and postpartum corrective exercise certification and will set you apart from the competition!